marcotf-git/bap/README.md

 This project is an exercise as part of the **Android Developer Nanodegree**, by **Udacity**.
 The app allows a user to select a recipe and see video-guided steps for how to complete it.

-The recipes are in a `JSON` format, that contains the recipe's instructions, ingredients, videos and images, stored on a remote server.
+The recipes are in a `JSON` format API endpoint, in a remote server.
+Each recipe contains the recipe's instructions, ingredients, videos URLs and thumbnails URLs.

-The data is queried through internet, with the **Retrofit** library, and saved in the local **SQLite** database.
+The `JSON` data is queried through internet, with the **Retrofit** library, and saved in the local **SQLite** database.
 We have implemented the `Content Provider` to handle the database.

-After storing the data, the app will query the database, and will work mainly with this data, in the form of strings and `JSON` strings stored in memory and passed though the activities.
+After saving the data, the app will query the database, and will work mainly with this data, converting it in the form of strings and `JSON` strings stored in memory and passed through the activities.
 This makes the database a little redundant, but the database is important for future developments of the app.

 We have used `Fragments` to adapt the screens to the devices, so the same `Fragments` can be reused in different layouts.
 The communication between `Activities` and `Fragments` was made with the help of `Listeners`.
 The state of the `Fragments` is saved and reloaded to handle device screen rotation.